By Rachel Bovard

 For conservatives who have, of late, been discouraged with the court, it was an encouraging day.
 While it is tempting to read too much into oral argument, a decision—expected sometime next summer—is far from being reached.
 Much behind-the-scenes lobbying is yet to come, where the justices lobby one another for their preferred outcome, to say nothing of the external pressures at work on such a consequential issue.

-But after 50 years of an abortion regime that has cost tens of millions of lives, has been unmoored from any medical and scientific advances, and immune to changing public opinion, Roe and Casey are beginning to show their cracks.
+But after 50 years of an abortion regime which has cost tens of millions of lives, has been unmoored from any medical and scientific advances and immune to changing public opinion, Roe and Casey are beginning to show their cracks.
 Undoing these cases—and returning the decisions surrounding abortion to the states—is a possibility that today seems entirely within reach.